 This man wasn’t just credited with putting his restaurant el Bulli at the centre of world cuisine.
 He had a legion of disciples following his techniques and spreading the word.
 At one point el Bulli had 56 cooks spending their twilight hours freezing, foaming and foot-pumping 28 courses that would be eaten by just 45 customers a night.
 These talented chefs worked for free then went forth and preached the el Bulli gospel in restaurants across Spain.

 Ferran Adrià was a new kind of chef and a breath of fresh air when he broke onto the culinary scene says hotel and campsite owner Miquel Gotanegra.
 Miquel should know; he was eating in Ferran’s restaurant long before the Catalonian chef became famous, “For the first time this new generation, led by Ferran, showed us everything,” he says.
 “They did not feel it was a problem to explain the whole experience and creation of food.
 They did not want to keep it to themselves.”
-Ferran is now going one step further in the art of show and tell; he is currently preparing to open the el Bulli Foundation; a cross between a cookery school, a Gastronomic Wikipedia and an ideas incubator that will take experimenting and explaining to a new level.
+Ferran is now going one step further in the art of show and tell; his el Bulli Foundation is a cross between a cookery school, a Gastronomic Wikipedia and an ideas incubator that takes experimenting and explaining to a new level.

 Everyone here is passionate about their food

 They’re more than passionate about food here.
 They’re obsessed.
 You won’t get far without stumbling into a restaurant.
 We count more than twenty of them in a medieval village alleged to have barely more than 100 residents.

 Quality filters down from the Michelin starred to the simple family business offering other families fresh, unpretentious fare.
 And eating out is a family experience.
 At midnight, as we sit outside Restaurant L Esculapi with the spectacular setting of the Bay of Roses, there are still kids playing in the square.